Qingmao Port: Construction process

-When the Vice Premier of China, Wang Yang, was visiting Macau in early November 2013, he officially announced that the project has obtained Central's approval for construction.
+When the Vice Premier of China, Wang Yang, was visiting Macau in early November 2013, he announced that the project has obtained approval for construction.
 In April 2017, the State Council of China gave official written reply with approval.
-In early 2018, the main construction work officially started, and the demolition work of the old Macau Wholesale Market in Macau was also carried out simultaneously.
+In early 2018, the main construction work started, and the demolition work of the old Macau Wholesale Market was also carried out simultaneously.

-The Qingmao Port project has been approved for daily construction from June 11, 2019, with working hours from 8 am to 10 pm until December 31 of the same year, not excepting Sundays and public holidays.
+The Qingmao Port project has been approved for daily construction from June 11, 2019, until December 31, with working hours from 8 am to 10 pm.
 The project includes the Qingmao Port joint inspection building, connecting channel and Canal dos Patos comprehensive improvement project.

 On August 8, 2019, "Qingmao Port Pedestrian Bridge Design and Construction Project" was publicly invited for bidding at the Development of Infrastructure of Macau.
 A total of 14 bids were received, with the longest construction period being 430 working days.
 After the bid opening procedure, 2 of the 14 bids received were not accepted, and another 2 were conditionally accepted, but required supplementary documents to be submitted within the specified date.
 The project cost ranges from MOP 75 million to MOP 147 million, and the construction period ranges from 296 working days to 400 working days.
 The pedestrian bridge connects the Qingmao Port Frontier Post Building to the old vehicle inspection center and the former Municipal Affairs Bureau nursery site and Bairro da Ilha Verde public housing site, crossing Avenida do Comendador Ho Yin in Ilha Verde; the pedestrian bridge is planned to be equipped with elevators, escalators and stairs.

 From October 30 to November 1, 2020, "Qingmao Port Pedestrian Bridge Design and Construction Project" imply work of hoisting the bridge, including the two-way lanes of Avenida do Comendador Ho Yin, the sidewalk, and the pedestrian traffic on the road section for coming and going Rua Norte Do Patane.
-The entire section of the flyover was closed to traffic and five bus routes are diverted.
+The entire section of the flyover was closed to traffic and five bus routes were diverted.

 On November 16, 2020, the Chief Executive of the Macao Special Administrative Region, Ho Iat Seng, delivered the Policy Address of the Macao Special Administrative Region Government for the 2021 fiscal year, stating that the Qingmao Port opens in 2021.